Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 - The use of cleaner fuels such as biogas, CNG, and electricity prevents air pollution.

 - The emission standards for automobiles have been set which if followed will reduce pollution.
-Standards have been set for the durability of catalytic converters which reduce vehicular emission.
+Standards have been set for the durability of catalytic converters which reduce vehicular emissions.

-- Segregation of waste, pre-treatment at sources, sterilization of rooms will help in checking indoor pollution.
+- Segregation of waste, pre-treatment at sources, and sterilization of rooms will help in checking indoor pollution.

 - Prevention and control of industrial pollution can be reduced by using cleaner fuels, filters, electrostatic precipitators, inertial collectors, scrubbers, etc.

-- shifting of polluting industries away from cities and heavily populated areas
+- shifting polluting industries away from cities and heavily populated areas

 - The belt of trees is best for air purification.